 This feature requires Author user level or higher.

-Below, you'll learn about merge tags, where to access them, and how to customize them for your needs.
+In this article, you'll learn about merge tags, where to access them, and how to customize them for your needs.

 How to Use Merge Tags

 Merge tags can be added to any campaign type, Automation workflows, and in the Final Welcome Email in the Form Builder.
-Some merge tags can also be used in the subject lines of your campaigns and automation emails.
+Some merge tags can also be used in the subject lines of your campaigns and automated emails.

 Type a Tag